Technomancers-GDG/technomancers-solution-challenge-submission/README.md

-#  SOLV: Resilient Essential Goods Coordinator
+#  LogiSight: Resilient Essential Goods Coordinator

-Welcome to SOLV!
+Welcome to LogiSight!
 This is a full-stack open-source platform designed to orchestrate and simulate essential supply chain operations across India.
 By making the supply chain "disruption-aware," this platform helps optimize logistics, reroute vehicles automatically during crises, and measure real-world impact.

 ##  What's Inside?